daviddesmet/vue3-playground/README.md

 # Vue 3 + Typescript + Vite

-This template should help get you started developing with Vue 3 and Typescript in Vite.
+An opinionated quickstart for developing with Vue 3 and Typescript in Vite.

 ## Features